kevinsogo/compgen/readme_src/README_TEMPLATE.md

 - So that you use Python and not C++.
 - So that you use Python and not C++.

-A validator should stake input from stdin.
+A validator should take input from stdin.
 It should return with 0 exit code iff the input is valid.

 Here's an example of a validator: